Interpolating between multi-center microstate geometries: Introduction and summary

 where $a,b\ge 0$ and $k,k'\in\bbZ_{>0}$.
 This is like a helix, going in circles in both $x_1$-$x_2$ and $x_3$-$x_4$ directions, with pitches $k,k'$.
 When $b=0$, this reduces to \eqref{profile_circular0}.
 For $b> 0$, the $\psi$ direction is not an isometry of the Lunin-Mathur solution, but we can still reduce it to $\bbR^3$ after smearing it along the $\psi$ direction.
 The projected profile in $\bbR^3$ is like a latitude line on the globe.
 The explicit harmonic functions can be found in section \ref{sec:codim-2_LM}.
 As we will see in the main text, the parameters $a,b$ are not arbitrary but constrained to satisfy

 Let's say we start with $a>0,b=0$, which corresponds to \eqref{profile_circular0}, and increase $b$ satisfying~\eqref{ghfp19Apr21}, finally ending with $a=0,b>0$.
-The projected profile in the $\yv$ space starts as a point at the ``south pole'' of an ellipsoid (at $a>0,b=0$) and, as we increase $a$, becomes a latitude line.
-As we go up the ellipsoid from the south toward the north, the latitude line gets larger and then smaller, finally collapsing to a point at the ``north pole'' (at $a=0,b>0$); see the purple and blue dots in Figure~\ref{fig:ellipsoid0}.
+The projected profile in the $\yv$ space starts as a point at the ``south pole'' of a spheroid (at $a>0,b=0$) and, as we increase $a$, becomes a latitude line.
+As we go up the spheroid from the south toward the north, the latitude line gets larger and then smaller, finally collapsing to a point at the ``north pole'' (at $a=0,b>0$); see the purple and blue dots in Figure~\ref{fig:spheroid0}.

 When $a,b>0$, the latitude line $\cC$ is a codimension-2 singularity, around which $K^3$ has an additive a monodromy.
 This singularity represents the KKM charge of the D1-D5 supertube along $\cC$.
 Let us refer to this charge appearing as a codimension-2 source in $K^3$ as the \emph{NS5 charge}, borrowing its dual IIA interpretation.
 This is the most general Lunin-Mathur solution reduced to 4d that preserves the $U(1)$ rotational symmetry about the $y_3$ axis.